-You'll find a lot of things to do on Anna Maria Island on Florida's beautiful west coast.
+You’ll find a lot of things to do on Anna Maria Island Florida, on the beautiful west coast of the state.
 From beaches to food to shopping, there really is something for everyone.

-Because of the wonderful weather on Anna Maria Island, there's a lot to do outdoors.
+Because of the year-round wonderful weather, there’s a lot to do outdoors.
 The average high temperature is in the lower 90s and the average low is in the mid-50s, though from personal experience, it rarely gets that low.

 You'll find a plethora of things to do on Anna Maria Island.
 I've been here for eleven years and I'm still discovering new spots!